-1. INTRODUCTION
+1. BACKGROUND

+It is a great honour for me to deliver the keynote address at this conference on Decolonisation and Anti-Racism in social work practice in Nigeria.
 The twin issues of decolonisation and anti-racism have been recognised over the years to be important approaches to promote development in Africa.
 There has been a lot of academic papers, research and debate on the issues.
 But it has not fundamentally changed approaches to development work.
-This is why the renewed interest by Christian Aid and the African Centre for Leadership, Strategy & Development (Centre LSD) in 2023 is quite commendable.
-There is the need to critically re-examine African history and envision a new path forward for the continent, a path rooted in justice, equity and reclamation of African identity.
+This is why the renewed interest by Christian Aid and the African Centre for Leadership, Strategy & Development (Centre LSD) is quite commendable.
+Today, we are gathered here to critically reexamine our history and envision a new path forward for the continent of Africa, a path rooted in justice, equity and reclamation of African identity.

-In this Policy brief, we make a case decolonisation and anti-racism agenda to drive development work in Africa.
+In this keynote address, we make an argument for a decolonisation and anti-racism agenda to drive development work in Africa.
 But first, we examine the trajectory of global development and the legacies of colonialism and racism in Africa.